BIOGRAPHY / CV

 Dr. Rose received her Ph.D. in Biostatistics from the University of California, Berkeley and a B.S. in Statistics from The George Washington University before completing an NSF Mathematical Sciences Postdoctoral Research Fellowship at Johns Hopkins University.

-Dr. Rose comes from a low-income background and is committed to increasing diversity in the mathematical sciences.
+Dr. Rose comes from a low-income background and is committed to increasing diversity in the mathematical and health sciences.
 She has been a faculty mentor in the Math Alliance’s Facilitated Graduate Applications Program and two Harvard summer research programs for undergraduate students from underrepresented backgrounds, among other initiatives.